tanyjnaaman/portfolio/content/blog/my-evolution-of-applications/index.md

 In this application cycle, I made about 68 applications according to my records - but it's probably more, seeing as I stopped logging them after a while.
 I iterated through 2 resume versions.
 I got a total of 3 offers - World Quant, Hypotenuse AI and Affable AI, and took the one at Hypotenuse AI.
 Their interviews were _by far_ the hardest - it was 3 hours of non-stop grilling.
 Convinced me that they knew what they were doing and there was high learning value in joining them.

-And as the semester and application cycle (and therefore, my struggles) came to an end, I had some reflections that I think are worth sharing:
+And as the semester and application cycle (and therefore, my struggles) came to an end, I had some reflections that I think are worth sharing.

-- **Being very selective about startups was a good idea:** I applied to quite a few - in the Summation Programme alone, I applied to AI Pallete, Affable AI, Polybee, Lauretta.io, Finantier and Hypotenuse AI.
+### Being very selective about startups was a good idea
+I applied to quite a few - in the Summation Programme alone, I applied to AI Pallete, Affable AI, Polybee, Lauretta.io, Finantier and Hypotenuse AI.
 In many of these, and most of the startup interviews, I felt that they lacked rigour - questions were mostly non-technical in nature.
 The only ones that were different were Affable AI and Hypotenuse AI - they had challenging take home assignments and interesting technical and system design questions, and generally gave me the sense that they were talented people who knew what they were doing.
 This is important to me - and I think in general - because the opportunity cost of interning at a startup is not only the pay cut, but the learning opportunity from talented engineers/mentorship.
 In fast-moving organizations, interning without mentorship sucks.

-- **You don't need to apply that early for startups:** I applied for startups in September.
+### You don't need to apply that early for startups
+ I applied for startups in September.
 All of them asked why when I said it was for summer.
 A good number of them asked me to reapply in February, lol.
 I did.

-- **Don't half-ass many things, whole-ass one thing:** I struggled so, so hard this semester.
+### Don't half-ass many things, whole-ass one thing
+I struggled so, so hard this semester.
 6 mods, research, job applications... not conducive to mental health, personal relationships or your physical health.
 You also don't do things as well as you can, because you're stretched so thin.
 In fact, failing to really push on my research is one of the greatest regrets I have till this day.
 I'm not sure I could have done more, and there's always the "what if", but god, I wish I slowed down a little and didn't spread myself so thin.
 You live and you learn, I guess.

-- **Make sure you can talk about everything on your resume:** This means literally making sure the links aren't broken, but also that you have enough familiarity to explain design choices, tech stacks, whatever.
+### Make sure you can talk about everything on your resume
+This means literally making sure the links aren't broken, but also that you have enough familiarity to explain design choices, tech stacks, whatever.
 I really struggled in one of my interviews because I really struggled to put across why my project was hard and why my design choices made sense (the interviewer was very patient though, and thankfully so).

-- **Leetcode once a week is not enough (for me)**: I did medium/hards once a week.
+### Leetcode once a week is not enough (for me)
+I did medium/hards once a week.
 Did not see much improvement, and often struggled at mediums.
 To be fair, was also doing CS2040S during the application cycle, so it's kinda hard to do leetcode without knowing the theory.

 I also rewarded myself with a trip to Bali at the end of this gruelling semester.
 I'm glad I did, because I felt refreshed and recharged and it made a world of difference.

-### Year 3 summer: long hours but lots of learning at Hypotenuse
+## Year 3 summer: long hours but lots of learning at Hypotenuse

 * Mentorship was excellent, I was given a ton of responsibilities, and I always felt valued and cared for
 * I learnt so, so much, and built so many things - see [this](https://www.hypotenuse.ai/features/content-detective) and [this](https://www.hypotenuse.ai/ai-image-generator) :D